TomDDG/ZXPicoIF2Lite/README.md

 ## ZXC2 Compatibility
 While researching how to get the 128k ROM editor working on the device, before the ROMCS change, I remembered [Paul Farrow's FruitCake website](http://www.fruitcake.plus.com/Sinclair/Interface2/Interface2_ResourceCentre.htm) and the numerous cartridges and ROMs he had created.
 Some of those ROMs require software based bank switching and also for the unit to be disabled.
 Now that I could control the ROMCS line it was relatively easy to adapt the Pico code so that it could be compatible with Paul's ZX2 cartridge.
 As ZX2 compatibility isn't always desirable, due to it constantly scanning the top 64kB of ROM until you tell it not to, I added a toggle so that you can chose whether you want ZX2 compatibility or just run the unit as originally intended.

 Full details of Paul's ZXC2 design and how it works can be found on [Paul Farrow's website](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_ZXC2.htm).

-Below is a quick summary of how I've implemented it on v0.2 using the Pico:
+The following is a quick summary of how I've implemented it using the Pico.
 When in ZXC2 compatibility mode, the Pico will scan each ROM address memory request.
 If the memory request is in the top 64bytes (`0x3fc0-0x3fff`) the Pico will do one of the following:
 - If address bit 5 is on (1) the Pico will prevent further paging, basically locking the interface.
 This lock cannot be reversed via software and needs the user (reset) button pressing.
 Note you can still get into the ROM swap menu by pressing and holding the user button, this simply stops the software paging from working.
 - If address bit 4 is on (1) the Pico will page out the interface ROM paging in the Spectrum ROM
 - If address bit 4 is off (0) the Pico will page in the interface ROM, paging out the Spectrum ROM
 - Address bits 0-3 are used to determine which ROM to page in, 0 is ROM 0, 5 is ROM 5 etc...
 I've set-up the Pico to mimic a 128k EPROM which allows for 8 banks/pages.
   - To use this you need to create a single ROM binary with all the ROMs you want to swap in/out using the ZXC2 commands.
   - The Spectrum 128k emulator ROM on Paul's website is a 32kB or 48kB ROM as an example.
 You don't need to split this into 2 or 3 16kB ROMs, just load the whole thing.

+To indicate ZX2 compatibiltiy is active the Pico LED will be on.
+If paging is locked using software the LED will go out indicating the interface can no longer use software bank switching.
+If selecting a normal ROM the LED will be off.

 ZX2 compatibility was tested with [Spectrum ROM Tester](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_ROM_Tester.htm), [Spectrum 128k Emulator (with & without IF1)](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spectrum_128.htm) and [Spanish 128k Emulator](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spanish_128.htm)